Back

 No need for nails here.
 If you want to hang up art, opt for self-adhesive, damage-free hooks such as these command hooks.

-Use washi tape to create a frame, wall putty to hang up posters, or use fairy lights, wire and mini clothespins to create a trendy “clothesline” photo wall with pictures of your favorite memories.
+Use washi tape to create a frame, wall putty to hang up posters, or fairy lights, wire and mini clothespins to create a trendy “clothesline” photo wall with pictures of your favorite memories.

 FAQ